 An Attorney Can Help You Negotiate A Fair Settlement

-Most pedestrian accident cases include at least one attempt to negotiate a fair settlement with the plaintiff’s insurance company.
+Most pedestrian accident cases entail at least one attempt to negotiate a fair settlement with the plaintiff’s insurance company.
 This is sometimes done with direct communication between the opposing attorneys or in a mediation conference.

-Settlements are often preferable for both the plaintiff and the defendant, as they bring the case to a close with less expense and risk than a trial.
-It is common for settlement negotiations to happen over several months, or there may be many offers back and forth between the two parties.
+A settlement is often preferable for both the plaintiff and the defendant, as they bring the case to a close with less expense and risk than with a trial.
+It is common for settlement negotiations to happen over several months since there may be many offers back and forth between the two parties.

 We Can Take Your Case To Trial On Your Behalf If Necessary

 If we cannot secure a fair settlement for you through negotiations with the at-fault driver’s insurance company, we can file a lawsuit to get compensation for you.

-In some cases, the defendant does not make a fair settlement offer until the days leading up to the trial.
+In some cases, the defendant’s insurer does not make a fair settlement offer until the days leading up to the trial.
 Whether to settle is ultimately up to the victim, but our attorneys could provide valuable advice and guidance.

 How Comparative Negligence Works

 While there are no caps set on how much plaintiffs could be awarded in pedestrian accident cases, Louisiana uses the rule of comparative negligence, which may decrease the amount a plaintiff can receive.